The Big 3 Considerations When Choosing a Martial Arts School For Your Child

 Schedule: Most martial arts schools near you will have their class schedule posted online or you can get a handout at the school itself.
 So make sure the time(s) and date(s) of training are relatively easy for you and your child to attend.

-I specify "you and your child" because I believe you should not drop off your kid and pick them up later.
+I specify "you and your child" because I believe you should not drop off your kid and pick them up later if you can possibly avoid it (I know, sometimes there's competing schedules).
 Please attend and watch what they're doing.
 Your child will appreciate it and it gives you the chance to keep an eye on what goes on in class.

 Don't forget to consider other sports or activities your child is interested in (such as sports or theater or band) in your choices when it comes to schedule.
 Are you sure it doesn't conflict with, say, football practice in the summer and fall?